RyanBoyles14/CSC131-Group4/SoftwareRequirementsSpecification.md

     The software should provide accurate results for a given Git repository's files

     3.5.2 Assessible Data
-    The software should provide the user the data in an accessible format via text files.
+    The software should provide the user the data in an accessible format via stdout or an XML or JSON file.

 <a name="otherReq"></a>